What Is Kanban Methodology?

 3.Click the dropdown menu next to View by: Status to view the other dropdown options by which you can view your tasks.

-4. Select Size.
-The lanes in your sheet will now be organized by task size rather than status, therefore “pivoting” the data to view by different criteria.
+4. Select Assigned To.
+The lanes in your sheet will now be organized by assignee rather than status, therefore “pivoting” the data to view by different criteria.

 *Note: the View by setting is unique to the user.
 Therefore, others shared to the sheet will not be impacted if you select a different value to view your board by.
 Anyone with access to the sheet can choose to use a different View by setting that best fits their viewing needs.